Updated April 27, 2023

 - Broad vision

 - General systems and application knowledge

-We need a data warehouse because it makes no sense whatsoever to make use of multiple source systems and not be able to fetch all the required information instantly.
-Also, the historical data if not accessed, doesn’t give much advantage to the organization as a whole.
-Therefore, generating meaningful information set from the raw data can be done using analysis and querying tools and therefore data warehousing comes into the picture.
+We need a data warehouse because it makes no sense whatsoever to use multiple source systems and not be able to fetch all the required information instantly.
+Also, if not accessed, the historical data doesn’t give many advantages to the organization as a whole.
+Therefore, generating meaningful information sets from the raw data can be done using analysis and querying tools, and therefore data warehousing comes into the picture.

-Anybody with the right mindset, broad vision, is good at data crunching, has good querying skills, is interested in data related technologies, has good analytical skills is an ideal candidate to learn and start using data warehousing technologies.
+Anyone with the right mindset, broad vision, good data crunching skills, strong querying abilities, an interest in data-related technologies, and good analytical skills is an ideal candidate to learn and begin using data warehousing technologies.

-How this technology will help in career growth?
+How will this Technology help in Career Growth?

-This technology does the most critical part of any organization which is data crunching and ability to generate insights by analysis.
-Therefore, generating meaningful information from raw data is what can be achieved by making use of this technology.
-You can also look for transforming your way into big data ecosystem and later data science if you are familiar with the base of it.
+This technology does the most critical part of any organization: data crunching and the ability to generate insights by analysis.
+Therefore, generating meaningful information from raw data can be achieved by using this technology.
+You can also look to transform your way into a big data ecosystem and later data science if you are familiar with the base of it.

-Data warehousing has been the backbone of many organizations to date and will continue to be so.
-The domain and the definition, however, is increasing with every passing day due to the emergence of so many new technologies and tools.
-Making your way into this space is one of the best decisions in the field of analytics as this forms the base and helps you in understanding exactly how the data processing works and what are the background processes it is governed with.
-Hope you liked the article.
+It has been the backbone of many organizations to date and will continue to be so.
+However, the domain and the definition are increasing with every passing day due to the emergence of so many new technologies and tools.
+Making your way into this space is one of the best decisions in analytics because it provides a strong foundation and helps you understand exactly how data processing works and the background processes that govern it.
+I hope you liked the article.
 Keep reading for more information.

-This has been a guide to What is Data warehouse.
-Here we discussed the Advantages, Required Skills and Career growth of Data warehouse.
+This has been a guide to What is Data Warehouse?
+Here we discussed the working, advantages, and required skills, along with career growth in the data warehouse.
 You can also go through our other suggested articles to learn more –